The best travel links from March include the myth of the “lucky traveler” and anecdotes about seeing grizzlies in Alaska and skiing in Death Valley.

 Death Valley National Park actually offers a lot in the way of scenery, including dry salt beds, brilliantly-colored rock and mineral formations, and even – if you can believe it – snow.

 Yes, it’s just as bizarre as it sounds.
-There’s a tree in Athens, Georgia that legally owns itself.
+In Athens, Georgia, there’s a tree that owns itself, with a legal deed and everything!

 When I saw the bizarre macaroni & cheese restaurant, I knew this was a cool neighborhood.
 The Delmar Loop is the trendy, walkable neighborhood in St. Louis, with funky record shops, a pin-up bowling alley and a walk of fame.